jackstein21/SpektirProject/README.md

 A compilation of my work from my internship with Nuromedia during summer 2023.
 I was assigned to create an object detection model to create and learn from simulated gas leak data.

 ## Blender
+This part and other rendering is adoped from Max Wild, a previous intern for Nuromedia - https://github.com/max-wild/Thermal-Gas-Rendering

 The blender folder containes the DocekrFile and nessicary setup and python files to create render images of what a gas leak would look like on a thermal imaging camera.
 The following variables needs to be adjusted in the file render_gas.py:
 - total_renders = This is where you set the number of renders to be made.
 It should be in multiples of 4
 - out_dir = This is the output directiory.
 I suggest it stays as "renders"